CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 ** Emergency Preparedness **

-In order to be prepared for emergencies, an alerting plan should be drawn up and emergency exercises should be carried out at regular intervals, as otherwise it is to be expected that in the event of an emergency incorrect decisions will be made or there will be uncertainty about the necessary operations (see INF.1.
+In order to be prepared for emergencies, an alerting plan should be set up and emergency exercises should be carried out at regular intervals, as otherwise it may be expected that incorrect decisions will be made in the event of an emergency or if there is a lack of clarity about the necessary operations (see INF.1.
 M 20 alerting plan and fire drills).

 2 measures
 -----------